collocations.org

 The fact remains that we are still two teachers short.

-after the ~
+after the fact

 On some vital decisions employees were only informed after the fact (= when it was too late to change them).

-apart from the ~
+apart from the fact

 She was happy, apart from the fact that she could not return home.

-due to the ~
+due to the fact

 Due to the fact that they did not read English, the prisoners were unaware of what they were signing.

-given the ~
+given the fact

 The findings are not surprising, given the facts: …

-in ~
+in fact

-I used to live in France; in fact, not far from where you''re going.
+I used to live in France; in fact, not far from where you're going.

-~ about
+fact about

 We learned several interesting facts about elephants.